 Configure the kernel via a menu-driven interface.
-Please note that the udev bootscript requires "rtc" and "tmpfs" to be enabled and built into the kernel, not as modules.
+Please note that the udev bootscript requires "rtc", "tmpfs" and "devtmpfs" to be enabled and built into the kernel, not as modules.
 CBLFS has some information regarding particular kernel configuration requirements of packages outside of CLFS at http://cblfs.cross-lfs.org/: